MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-data-transfer.md

 The same scenario could also be coded using the record API, by first looping over all rows in the table **Source** with a filter on field **S2**, then for each match, calling Get on the destination record, setting the fields, and calling Modify.

 The record-based solution executes three SQL operations per-row, while the DataTransfer does a maximum of two SQL queries altogether.
-Measuring execution times for DataTransfer and record API solutions has shown approximately 200 times ~200x performance improvement for DataTransfer.
-These gains will be even greater if the destination table has Modify triggers or if the execution environment has significant latency to SQL.
+Measurements for DataTransfer and record API solutions have shown an ~200x  performance improvement for DataTransfer.
+These gains will be even greater if the destination table has modify triggers or if the environment has significant latency to SQL.

 ### Uniqueness in the source table